Table of Contents

 So what’s The Best Ball Python Cage?

 We’ve covered quite a good number of pros and cons of each cage.
-The obvious question is really what’s “best”?
+The obvious question is, really, what’s “best”?

 What Size Cage Does My Ball Python Need?

-Too a large and some snakes will feel insecure, refusing food and losing condition.
+To a large and some snakes will feel insecure, refusing food and losing condition.

-Too small and your snake won’t have ample space to move around.
+Too small, and your snake won’t have ample space to move around.

-Height is not a big deal here for ball pythons who may try to climb, and risk potentially harming themselves in the process.
+Height is not a big deal here for ball pythons who may try to climb and risk potentially harming themselves in the process.

 To be honest, I would recommend the following measurements: